tranqnhan/PythonSimpleRPG/README.md

 You can also download the entire solution an run it in Visual Studio.
 However, the colors and some formatting may not appear.

 ## Build With
-- Python - Programming language
+- Python - Programming Language
+- Visual Studio - IDE